` 13 Great Halloween Treat Recipes: Bats, Cats, Pumpkins and More

 Sour Cream Pumpkin Bars

-Pumpkin bars and oatmeal cookies will be welcome not only at a Halloween party but any fall event.
-Take them to a potluck or tailgating, or just serve them when the afternoon hungries strike.
+Pumpkin bars or another bar cookie will be welcome not only at a Halloween party but any fall event.

 Pumpkin-Patch Snack Mix

-Pumpkin seeds, popcorn, your choice of cereal, pretzels, candy corn and corn nuts are some of your options for this easy-munching fall snack mix.
+Pumpkin seeds and popcorn get jazzed up with your choice of cereal, pretzels, candy corn or corn nuts for this easy snack mix.